 Future restrictions holiday rentals

-Keep in mind that politicians always can decide to restrict rental offer.
-In the larger cities there´s an on-going discussion about this subject because of the disturbance for the neighbours (community), that might get a vote in this.
-Also many home owners switched from long-term to short-term rental.
-This causes empty homes in low season but also a price raise for the inhabitants of the city (both for buying as renting).
+Keep in mind that politicians always can decide to restrict rental offers.
+In the larger cities, there´s an on-going discussion about this subject because of the disturbance for the neighbours (community), that might get a vote in this.
+Also many homeowners switched from long-term to short-term rental.
+This causes empty homes in low-season but also a price raise for the inhabitants of the city (both for buying and renting).
 If limiting rules will be introduced, they might only apply for new licenses.
-Therefore I would advice to not wait longer than necessary with the application of a RTA rental license, if you have your License of First Occupation.
+Therefore I would advise you to not wait longer than necessary with the application of a RTA rental license if you have your License of First Occupation.

 Having the RTA / VTAR permit of course isn´t an obligation to indeed rent out.
-Beside of the application itself there are no other costs.
+Besides the application itself, there are no other costs.